 The town's beaches are well-known throughout the UK.
-Boscombe Pier, opened 1889 and extended and renovated since then, is a popular destinations for tourists as well as locals.
+Boscombe Pier, opened in 1889 and extended and renovated since then, is a popular destination for tourists as well as locals.
 The beaches are very popular, due in part to how well maintained they are, and due to the region’s hot summers.

 St Peter’s Church, which saw its completion in 1879, is another stop-off for tourists.
 Bournemouth railway station was built in July 1885 and featured an impressive glass canopy roof, which to this day is one of the station's most representative features and is in itself a location worth having a look at.